aaaron7/aaaron7.github.io/_posts/2019-07-15-Build a cross-platform(iOS Android) video player in 7 days.md

 }
 ```

-4. Build it!
+Step 4.
+Build it!
 Firstly we need to create a plain text file named `CMakeLists.txt` under path `src`

 ```yaml
 # 1.